-The findings in this report are based on data or other information through September 30, 2022.
+The findings in this report are based on data or other information through September 30, 2023.
 The valuation was based upon information furnished by the Plan Administrator concerning Retirement System benefits, financial transactions, plan provisions and active members, terminated members, retirees and beneficiaries.
 We checked for internal reasonability and year-to-year consistency, but did not audit the data.
 We are not responsible for the accuracy or completeness of the information provided by the Plan Administrator.

-In addition, this report was prepared using certain assumptions approved by the Board and prescribed by the Florida Statues as described in the section of this report entitled "Actuarial Assumptions and Cost Methods".
-The prescribed assumptions are the assumed mortality rates detailed in the Actuarial Assumptions and Cost Methods section in accordance with Florida Statutes, Chapter 112.63.
-All actuarial assumptions used in this report are reasonable for purposes of this valuation.
+In addition, this report was prepared using certain assumptions approved by the Board and prescribed by the Florida Statues as described in the section of this report entitled "Actuarial Assumptions and

-Board of Trustees March 16, 2023 Page ii
+Board of Trustees April 30, 2024 Page ii